-For over a decade, Specialisterne has developed hiring and management practices that enable the employment of neurodiverse individuals by removing the barriers to once inaccessible industries and careers.
-We are working to prove the business value in hiring people who think and communicate differently and to build capacity for neurodiversity in the labour market.
+For over a decade, Specialisterne has developed hiring and management practices to help increase the neurodiversity of the global workforce.
+We are working to prove the business value in hiring people who think and communicate differently and initiate meaningful careers.

-Specialisterne Canada Inc. is a not-for-profit Canadian organization focused on services for employers, employees, as well as outreach and public education.
+Specialisterne Canada Inc. is a charitable not-for-profit Canadian organization focused on services for employers, employees, as well as outreach and public education.
 We are closely aligned with our partner, Specialisterne Foundation (SPF) in Denmark, and its affiliates around the globe.
-The shared goal of these organizations is to enable one million jobs worldwide for people on the autism spectrum and similar conditions.
+The shared goal of these organizations is to enable one million jobs worldwide for people on the autism spectrum and similar neurodiversities.

 Our goal in Canada is 25 thousand jobs.

-The neurodiverse population is an underestimated, under‐utilized resource in Canada, rich in individuals with tremendous skills in (and unique perspectives of) art, science, technology, engineering, mathematics and more.
+The autistic population is an underestimated, under‐utilized resource in Canada, rich in individuals with tremendous skills in (and unique perspectives of) art, science, technology, engineering, mathematics and more.
 Cultivating this talent and matching it with meaningful work is not only the right thing to do for the people, but is crucial to keeping Canadian businesses at the front lines of innovation.

 For a more detailed report on the socio-economic value of Specialisterne’s model, see our most recent third party reviewed social impact analysis from Denmark.